-The investigation should be performed by an experienced electronic forensic analyst who not only can perform the investigation, but can later act as electronic forensic expert in support of the employer's claims.
+The investigation should be performed by an experienced electronic forensic analyst who not only can perform the investigation, but can help preserve the information and later act as electronic forensic expert in support of the employer's claims.

 An investigation's revelation that the employee misappropriated trade secret information is often sufficient to obtain a court order directing the employee to cease all use and disclosure of that information and return it to the employer.
 This result rests on the evidence or presumption that: